bihealth/kiosc-server/docs/source/index.rst

 Kiosc is a web interface where users can:

 - Authenticate through LDAP, OIDC, or local accounts;
-- Download existing docker images and create containers from them;
+- Download existing Docker images and create containers from them;
 - Organize containers into projects and subprojects;
 - Access the web services running inside the containers;
 - Control who else can access their containers ;